palak21/Product-Delivery-Date-Prediction-/README.md

 Should our model have some error, it is important that it produces random rather than systematic error.
 Specifically, we want to avoid creating a model which might consistently predict early delivery dates, which could lead to sellers and delivery services rushing packages and resulting in the employment of more non-sustainable methods, such as shipping half-full boxes, as well as increasing the pressure on employees to have to work faster and faster.

-Using a loss function of the weighted average absolute error of the delivery predictions in days that was provided by eBay, our model achieved a loss of 0.411 where a loss of 0.759 was the baseline of random guessing.